 First of all, I need to know what user selected to display, therefore following measure needs to be created:

 Selected TimeFrame = MIN('Calculation TimeFrame'[ID])

 This measure will return minimum ID value of user selection.
 In case that no value is selected, option with ID = 1 (Monthly) will be displayed.

-Next step is the most interesting, since it puts user’s selection in context of existing data model.
-Within Online Sales table, I create following measure:
+The next step is the most interesting, since it puts the user’s selection in the context of the existing data model.
+Within the Online Sales table, I create the following measure: